stimulusreflex/cable_ready/docs/hello-world/installation.md

 You can manually tweak and/or lock the versions you want to install by modifying `Gemfile` and `package.json` respectively, then re-running `bundle install && yarn install`.

-## `stream_from` Helper
+## `cable_ready_stream_from` Helper

-CableReady v5 introduces the `stream_from` helper, which allows Rails developers to broadcast operations to DOM targets without having to do any manual Channel setup.
+CableReady v5 introduces the `cable_ready_stream_from` helper, which allows Rails developers to broadcast operations to DOM targets without having to do any manual Channel setup.

 You should only need to run this once: